"...someday we will look back on this portion of time and think about how we were able to move past it, especially the class of 2020."

 His instincts proved correct.

-“The first thing he said was, ‘Hey guys, the meet is cancelled.’
+“The first thing he said was, ‘Hey guys, the meet is canceled.’
 He didn’t beat around the bush,” Josh said.
 “My heart sank.”

 In response to the COVID-19 public health crisis, the NCAA canceled all athletic events and spring seasons, including the Division 3 Indoor Track and Field National Championships.